artem328/go-promise/README.md

 ## Installation

-Add import to your go source code and thats it
+Add import to your go source code and that's it
 ```go
 import "github.com/artem328/go-promise"
 ```